JeffIrwin/syntran/README.md

 ./build.sh
 ```

+If you installed syntran as a binary, you can skip this section.

 A [Fortran compiler](https://fortran-lang.org/en/compilers/) and either [CMake](https://cmake.org/download/) or [FPM](https://fpm.fortran-lang.org/index.html) are required.
 Supported compilers are gfortran 10, 11, or 12, or Intel 2023.1 through 2024.
 Also check `matrix.gfortran` in the [github actions workflow ](.github/workflows/main.yml) to see which compilers are regularly tested in CI/CD.
 For performance, gfortran is recommended over Intel.

 Two independent build systems are provided for syntran.
 You can either use cmake, which is run by `build.sh` as shown above, or you can use the Fortran Package Manager `fpm`: